-- Have a desire to serve in a career of research, regulatory work, quality control, or teaching in an area related to some aspect of foods, drugs or consumer product safety.
+- Have demonstrated a desire to serve in a research, regulatory work, quality control, or teaching career in one of the following areas: food safety, drug safety, or consumer product safety.

-- Complete the online Scholarship Application Form, including the submission of two (2) letters of recommendation and a copy of the most recent transcripts on or before June 15 of the current year.
+- Complete the online Scholarship Application Form, including the submission of two (2) letters of recommendation and a copy of their most recent college transcript(s), on or before June 15 of the current year.

 To help rank the applicants, points up to a total 100 score will be given in the following areas:

-- Extracurricular activities and community service work (25 points)
+- Extracurricular activities, community service work, and professional experience (25 points)